 As a Charitable Foundation, we are committed to making a difference to those who need it most, specifically fighting childhood obesity and getting the inactive active.
-Since June 2019 we’ve donated over £25,000 to good causes, helping local community organisations across the North West of England.
+Since June 2019 we’ve donated over £35,000 to over 100 good causes, helping local community organisations across the North West of England.

 A cheque for £200.32 handed over to our friends at North Care Charity, who help Northern Care Alliance (NCA) NHS Foundation Trust deliver outstanding care across Bury, Oldham, Rochdale and Salford by funding innovative equipment, education, research and wellbeing activities.

 Through generous donations we support NHS staff to deliver the best care possible for over a million patients and their families every year.